 Hays County reports three new cases of COVID-19, two recover

-The Hays County Health Department reported three new lab-confirmed cases of COVID-19 May 11, bringing the total number of cases in the county to 217 and the total active cases to 70.
+The Hays County Local Health Department reports three new lab-confirmed cases of COVID-19, May 19, increasing the total number of cases in the county to 238 and actives cases to 81.

-According to Epidemiologist Eric Schneider, 144 people have recovered from the virus and are out of quarantine, up by two from Monday.
-Received negative tests increased to 2,066 with 121 still pending.
-There have been a total of 22 hospitalizations due to the virus with three still hospitalized.
+As of 4 p.m., May 19, 154 individuals have recovered from the virus and are out of quarantine.
+The number of received negative tests in the county is currently 2,265 with 205 tests still pending.

+There have been 26 hospitalizations due to the virus, with five currently hospitalized.
+COVID-19-related fatalities in the county remains three.

-Kyle and San Marcos remain the cities with the highest number of active cases at 34 and 21, respectively.
+Kyle and San Marcos remain the cities with the highest number of active cases in the county at 42 and 22, respectively.

 The University Star will continue to provide COVID-19 updates as any additional information is released.